 - Customizable filter lists and user rules

 AdGuard Edge is designed to be lightweight and user-friendly, with straightforward toggles to customize what gets blocked and what gets allowed.
 It’s ideal for people who want a quick privacy boost without digging into complex network settings.
+Hoxx vpn microsoft edge setup guide for secure browsing, streaming, and privacy in 2025

 How AdGuard Edge relates to VPNs